 Dates / Deadlines:

-NOTE: The application deadline date is NOT as it appears above.
-Please contact the program leader Jonathan Meckley by emailing (email@example.com) if you are interested in applying for this embedded program
+NOTE: NOTE: The application deadline date is NOT as it appears above.
+Please contact the program leader, Jonathan Meckley, by emailing firstname.lastname@example.org if you are interested in applying for this embedded program

 ** Indicates rolling admission application process.
 Students will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.